dhanesh24g/blockchain-course-foundry-solidity/README.md

 2. foundry-nft-f23
 3. foundry-simple-storage-f23

-These beginner projects contain use Chainlink Oracles, Foundry testing framework & even the NFTs being sold on the OpenSea for testnets.
+These beginner projects use the Chainlink Oracles, Foundry testing framework & even the NFTs being sold on the OpenSea for testnets.